vn971/linux-color-inversion/README.md

 * xcalib modifications, because it uses gamma ramps
 * and actually everything non-OpenGL-based.

+Some discussion on Wayland support can be found [here](https://github.com/vn971/linux-color-inversion/issues/2).

 MacOS users had an option for RGB shift, but seemingly lost it in 2014: https://github.com/lswank/Tranquility/issues/9

 Reported to be working: